mvrilo/cam/README.md

 `cam` is a package built on top of [gocv](https://gocv.io/) that provides a high level api for working with the camera frames.
 It has a similar api to `net/http` and `gliderlabs/ssh` plus a set of builtin middlewares for easy composition.

+## Dependencies

+OpenCV is the only dependency.
+You can see instructions for installation on any platform on [the gocv site](https://gocv.io/getting-started/).

 ## Installation

 ```